telerik/xaml-docs/knowledge-base/kb-docking-caption-height-of-toolwindow-titlebar.md

 ---
-title: How to Set the Caption Height of the ToolWindow's Titlebar of the RadDocking Control.
+title: How to Set the Caption Height of the ToolWindow's Titlebar of the RadDocking Control
-page_title: Change the Caption Height of the Titlebar of ToolWindow.
+page_title: Change the Caption Height of the Titlebar of ToolWindow
 description: This article shows how to change the caption height of the toolWindow's titlebar.
 type: how-to
 slug: kb-docking-caption-height-of-toolwindow-titlebar